or

 The Typescript SDK allows you to programmatically interact with your local, subscribed, and published databases directly in NodeJS or browser setting.
+Latest documentation can be found directly on GitHub.
+Non-exhaustive samples below.

 Installation